Background pattern

 • you have growth problems,

-• difficulty thinking, remembering information or solving problems
+• difficulty thinking, remembering information, or solving problems

 • decreased alertness or consciousness

-• feeling drowsy with low energy
+• feeling of numbness with low energy

-Other medicines and Topiramato Sandoz
+Other medicines and Topiramate Sandoz

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medicine.Topiramate and certain medicines may affect each other.
-Sometimes, the dose of one or both medicines may need to be adjusted.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.
+Topiramate and certain medicines can affect each other.
+Sometimes the dose of one of the other medicines or topiramate may need to be adjusted.

-Especially, inform your doctor or pharmacist if you are taking:
+In particular, tell your doctor or pharmacist if you are taking:

 • hormonal contraceptives.
 Topiramate may make hormonal contraceptives less effective.
-You should use an additional barrier method such as a condom or diaphragm.
+You should use an additional barrier contraceptive such as a condom or diaphragm.
 You should consult your doctor about the best contraceptive method to use while taking topiramate.

-Other medicines that you should consult your doctor or pharmacist about include other antiepileptic medicines, risperidone, lithium, hydrochlorothiazide, metformin, pioglitazone, glibenclamide, amitriptyline, propranolol, diltiazem, venlafaxine, flunarizine, St. John's Wort (Hypericum perforatum) (a herbal preparation used for the treatment of depression), warfarin used to prevent blood clotting.
+Other medicines that you should tell your doctor or pharmacist about include other antiepileptic medicines, risperidone, lithium, hydrochlorothiazide, metformin, pioglitazone, glibenclamide, amitriptyline, propranolol, diltiazem, venlafaxine, flunarizine, St. John's Wort (Hypericum perforatum) (a herbal preparation used for the treatment of depression), warfarin used to prevent blood clotting.

-Topiramato Sandoz with food, drinks and alcohol
+Taking Topiramate Sandoz with food, drinks, and alcohol

 You should avoid drinking alcohol while taking topiramate.

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-Important advice for fertile women:
+Important advice for women of childbearing potential:

 • There may be other medicines to treat your condition with a lower risk of birth defects.

-Need for contraceptive methods for fertile women:
+Need for contraceptive methods for women of childbearing potential:

 Use of topiramate in girls:

-• Book an appointment with your doctor.
+• Schedule an appointment with your doctor.

 • Do not stop using your contraceptive method until you have discussed this with your doctor.